Ingbert Robert Floyd

 Research Work Experience

-• Performed research on rapid design and design evaluation methods.
+• Performed research on rapid design and design evaluation methods, including various forms of rapid prototyping, paper prototyping, scenarios, personas, and some agile methods.

 • Maintained Eclectic Design Research Group (EDRG) website.